We see daffodils as yellow, but a bee will see them differently because they see ultra-violet light. The colour of something depends on the perceiver.

 ‘Trust yourself.
 Think for yourself.
 Act for yourself.
 Speak for yourself.
 Be yourself.
 Imitation is suicide.’ – Marva Collins, an extraordinary teacher in the U.S.A.

 Further, if each and every one of us creates our own world, it means comparisons are pointless.
 The choices other people make reflect the world they are creating for themselves.
 If they choose to travel, or study, or smoke . . . that’s for them.
 What they do might not suit your world, so why compare?
 Be pleased for them if you like, but focus on creating your world.
-If they treat you harshly or with disdain because your world isn’t like their world, it just means they haven’t yet realised that each of us is different and have our own journey.
+If they treat you harshly because your world isn’t like their world, it just means they haven’t yet realised that each one of us is different, and that we have our own journey.

 ‘Sometimes people around you won’t understand your journey.
 They don’t need to.
 It’s not for them.